-39 Are there any procedural requirements for dismissing an employee?
+40 Are there any procedural requirements for dismissing an employee?

 Yes.
 The procedure to dismiss an employee is highly formalistic.
 The employer or its representative must ask the employee to attend a preliminary meeting in order to discuss his or her potential dismissal.
 After this meeting, the employer must send a dismissal letter to the employee that indicates, among various requirements, the reasons for the dismissal and the duration of the notice period.
+For dismissals notified since 18 December 2017, the employee can request precision regarding the reasons for his or her dismissal within 15 days of the notification.
+In the absence of such a request by the employee, the dismissal cannot be void for insufficient motivation.